kandelvijaya/website/content/post/fp-functor.md

 We are transforming `n` into some other type by applying a function. `*` is a operator/function. `String()` is a constructor function.

-Let's think more.
+Let's think more

 - The function takes 1 parameter only which is `n`
 - The function returns 1 value of any other type.
 The other type can be the same one as `n`.

 Can we generalize this three lines as a transform function:
 ```